YINI-lang/YINI-spec/README.md

 **TL;DR:**
 - ✅ **Combines structure and simplicity** — aims to be more expressive than INI, less verbose than JSON, YAML, or TOML.
-- ✅ **Minimal syntax, maximal readability** — strives for clarity over cleverness.
+- ✅ **Minimal syntax, maximal readability** — strives to prioritize readability and straightforward syntax.

 ---